Non-Degree Theological Studies

 Because of the wide variety of backgrounds anticipated in those who will participate in the program, the decision to participate in the programs rests solely with the bishop of the diocese from which the student comes.

-The School of Theology will send a reminder to all bishops in October of each year to register the students they anticipate will begin the program in January.
+The School of Theology will send a reminder to all bishops in the fall and spring of each year to register the students they anticipate will begin the program.

-Tuition for each module is $1,250, or $2,500 for each year.
+Tuition is $2,500 for each session.
 This is exclusive of food, lodging, and transportation.
 Costs of the program will be borne by the diocese from which the student originates.
 Whether the diocese passes the bill along to the student, to the parish the student serves, or in some other manner shares the cost of the program is solely at the discretion of the sending bishop.